Is Your Camper Ready for Summer Camp?

-A majority of girls who attend Alpengirl come solo, and we begin camp with this in mind by engaging in socialization and ‘getting to know you’ games.
-Throughout camp girls are paired into buddy systems to foster connections and bridge the unfamiliarity or living with a group of new people.
+A majority of campers who attend Alpengirl come solo, and we begin camp with this in mind by engaging in socialization and ‘getting to know you’ games.
+Throughout campers are paired into buddy systems to foster connections and bridge the unfamiliarity or living with a group of new people.
 This, too, helps to initiate the bonds of friendship that inevitably form during time at camp.
-When girls come to camp with a friend, they are not as likely to step outside the comfort and familiarity - and pattern - of that friendship, and fully experience the new relationships and environment surrounding them.
+When kids come to camp with a friend, they are not as likely to step outside the comfort and familiarity - and pattern - of that friendship, and fully experience the new relationships and environment surrounding them.

-We often receive feedback from girls about the importance of the new friendships they made with girls they ‘would never have met otherwise’.
-The long-lasting benefits of girls experiencing camp independently greatly outweigh the security of participating with a friend, which may, in some cases, hinder the experience for both girls, as it may prevent them from reaching out to others or breaking from long-held beliefs about themselves and others.
+We often receive feedback from campers about the importance of the new friendships they made with others they ‘would never have met otherwise’.
+The long-lasting benefits of experiencing camp independently greatly outweigh the security of participating with a friend, which may, in some cases, hinder the experience for both campers, as it may prevent them from reaching out to others or breaking from long-held beliefs about themselves and others.

 Camp produces ample opportunity to develop social intelligence.
 With access to new people, in addition to new and changing surroundings, camp is ripe with opportunity to practice social awareness and social facility and can result in a more natural incorporation of these important skills into life.

-In considering whether your daughter is ready for multiple nights away from home, you should take into account whether she has spent nights away from you before, and make your decision partly based on how she has behaved during those separations and how she felt after.
+In considering whether your camper is ready for multiple nights away from home, you should take into account whether they have spent nights away from you before, and make your decision partly based on how they have behaved during those separations and how they felt after.
 These past experiences can greatly inform your decision.

-The other aspect of determining her readiness is the girl herself.
-She should know as much as she can about her chosen camp session, and she should be well-informed so she knows what to expect.
-Is she comfortable in her capabilities and preparedness for a tent camping and wilderness itinerary?
-Making sure she is well-prepared can bring her confidence and allow her to feel safe about being away from home and away from the environment that is typically comfortable to her.
+The other aspect of determining readiness is the camper themself.
+They should know as much as they can about their chosen camp session, and should be well-informed so they know what to expect.
+Is the camper comfortable in their capabilities and preparedness for a tent camping and wilderness itinerary?
+Making sure a camper is well-prepared can bring their confidence and allow them to feel safe about being away from home and away from the environment that is typically comfortable to them.

-Talk with your daughter about camp, and ask her what her expectations are.
-Make sure she understands what the camp is about and how it is set up.
-This way you can prepare her physically and emotionally for all the new experiences, from food to friends.
-These conversations and preparedness can assist you in determining the likelihood of your daughter experiencing homesickness.
+Talk with your camper about camp, and ask them what their expectations are.
+Make sure they understand what the camp is about and how it is set up.
+This way you can prepare them physically and emotionally for all the new experiences, from food to friends.
+These conversations and preparedness can assist you in determining the likelihood of your camper experiencing homesickness.

-If homesickness is a concern, know that it can occur for a girl of any age, for a variety of reasons, and it is a natural part of spending time away from home - particularly for those attending camp for the first time.
-It is important to focus on the potential for fun, and the new experiences your daughter will come away with (and reminding her how excited you will be to hear about it all when she returns home).
-Focusing on the positive aspects of camp will calm any uneasiness and lessen the likelihood of homesickness arising at a level that prevents her from enjoying camp.
-These preliminary conversations can help to insure that her camp experience will have lasting effects on her development and her sense of independence.
-This is also helpful for you, as parents, to feel confident in her departure and period of separation from you.
+If homesickness is a concern, know that it can occur for a camper of any age, for a variety of reasons, and it is a natural part of spending time away from home - particularly for those attending camp for the first time.
+It is important to focus on the potential for fun, and the new experiences your camper will come away with (and reminding them how excited you will be to hear about it all upon their return home).
+Focusing on the positive aspects of camp will calm any uneasiness and lessen the likelihood of homesickness arising at a level that prevents them from enjoying camp.
+These preliminary conversations can help to insure that their camp experience will have lasting effects on their development and their sense of independence.
+This is also helpful for you, as parents, to feel confident in their departure and period of separation from you.

-Sending your daughter to camp with a friend can bolster her comfort and her confidence.
-If she is going away to camp for the first time, attending with a friend from home can sometimes be the one thing that provides her the comfort and confidence to take this bold step in the first place.
+Sending your camper to camp with a friend can bolster their comfort and confidence.
+If they are going away to camp for the first time, attending with a friend from home can sometimes be the one thing that provides them the comfort and confidence to take this bold step in the first place.

-If your daughter does attend with a friend, you (and the girls) should be prepared for them to be in different tents and to be separated into different groups at times throughout their camp experience.
-Diversified groupings increase the likeliness for girls to establish a broader network of friends, and helps every girl in the group feel connected, included, and valued.
+If your camper does attend with a friend, you (and the campers) should be prepared for them to be in different tents and to be separated into different groups at times throughout their camp experience.
+Diversified groupings increase the likeliness for campers to establish a broader network of friends, and helps every person in the group feel connected, included, and valued.

 Keep in mind that when sending friends off to camp together, there is the possibility for the two friends from home to drift apart somewhat at camp.
-Each girl may experiment with her own independence and connect with other campers in the group as they develop new friendships and bonds.
+Each camper may experiment with their own independence and connect with other campers in the group as they develop new friendships and bonds.

-Whether you consider having your daughter attend camp with a friend or independently, her camp experience will enhance the breadth of her perspective and enable growth and self-sufficiency that will positively impact her for many years to come.
-If you are sending your daughter to camp solo, keep in mind - she is never alone.
-She will be embraced by her fellow Alpengirls and guides, and soon the bonding that occurs in Alpengirl’s small family atmosphere will help her grow new friendships.
-She'll come home bursting with tales of her new friends, new insights and new inspirations. ~ By Contributing Writer & Former Alpenguide Kimberley Green
+Whether you consider having your camper attend camp with a friend or independently, their camp experience will enhance the breadth of their perspective and enable growth and self-sufficiency that will positively impact them for many years to come.
+If you are sending your camper to camp solo, keep in mind - tehya re never alone.
+They will be embraced by her fellow Alpengirls and guides, and soon the bonding that occurs in Alpengirl’s small family atmosphere will help them grow new friendships.
+They'll come home bursting with tales of new friends, new insights and new inspirations. ~ By Contributing Writer & Former Alpenguide Kimberley Green